jnozzi/cocoadev.com/markdown/PublishingMyApp.md

 Thanks for all the tips, I think we can refactor this to a great page for how to Publish one's app.

-*Just inserting a suggestion that we merge legalistic stuff, icons, etc. to General/SharewareTips* *and leave the practical stuff here about getting it online.*
+*Just inserting a suggestion that we merge legalistic stuff, icons, etc. to SharewareTips* *and leave the practical stuff here about getting it online.*
 *This of course includes those who just want advice on where to put free and/or open source projects....*

 This is what I'm doing right now:
 I'm starting very slow and cheap, with putting up my website at my university.
 I get a trash link, but great hosting.
 The site is at http://www.student.lu.se/~cif04usv/
 I'm posting my application to Macupdate (succeeded) and others I can find.
 I'm reluctant to post at versiontracker, since they want a company name..
-I'm not really a company (yet?). --General/EnglaBenny *Use your full name.*
+I'm not really a company (yet?). --EnglaBenny *Use your full name.*

 ----

 You know you can register your own domain and use www.zoneedit.com to host it (for those who don't know, your domain record can be hosted separately from your web site).
-Simply configure your domain (with General/ZoneEdit's interface) to masquerade as your 'ugly' URL.
+Simply configure your domain (with ZoneEdit's interface) to masquerade as your 'ugly' URL.
 Your visitors should only see your 'pretty' one.